RustyCrowbar/heat/samuel0paul/README.md

 By default, the _automatic partitioner_ is used.
 We could set it to the _simple partitioner_ and manually tweak the limit.
 We could also try the _affinity partitioner_ but the same data are not being use more than a few times.
-Unfortunately, the cache size on the Rpi 3's processor is unknown.
+The Rpi 3's processor got a 512KB L2 cache.

 ### Changing the grain size